Mattcreates25/intern_journal/README.md

           }
  ```

-using markdown i'm able to wrap my code and specify the language that I used for this code.
+using markdown i'm able to wrap my code and specify the language that I used, for this code in this case R.

 ## __DAY two(open science)__

-refresher on issue tracking on GitHub
+### __refresher on issue tracking on GitHub__
+issue tracking is a great way to assign tasks to a project you are working on either alone or with other collaborators.

-open science and data management in bioinformatics
+### __open science and data management in bioinformatics__
 what is open science.. contribute, collaborate, redistribute and reproduce, transparent, accessible , available and free
 why open science fostering a scientific ecosystem, benefits of open access, increased quality of the research , increase opportunities, faster transfer of knowledge, foster innovation, improves productivity and research output, improves willingness in participants
 taxonomy open science: open access, open data , open reproducible